The Maid Freed from the Gallows

 "The Maid Freed from the Gallows" is one of many titles of a centuries-old folk song about a condemned maiden pleading for someone to buy her freedom from the executioner.
 Other variants and/or titles include "The Gallows Pole", "The Gallis Pole", "Anathea", "Hangman", "The Prickle-Holly Bush", "The Golden Ball", and "Hold Up Your Hand, Old Joshua She Cried".
 In the collection of ballads compiled by Francis James Child in the late 19th century, it is indexed as Child Ballad number 95; 11 variants, some fragmentary, are indexed as 95A to 95K.
 The Roud Folk Song Index identifies it as number 144.

 The ballad exists in a number of folkloric variants, from many different countries, and has been remade in a variety of formats.
 For example, it was recorded commercially in 1939 as "The Gallis Pole" by folk singer Huddie "Lead Belly" Ledbetter, and in 1970 as "Gallows Pole", an arrangement of the Fred Gerlach version, by English rock band Led Zeppelin, on the album Led Zeppelin III.
+Another version is "The Prickly Bush" by English folk rock band Steeleye Span on their 1996 album Time.

 Synopsis

 There are many versions, all of which recount a similar story.
-A maiden (a young unmarried woman) or man is about to be hanged (in many variants, for unknown reasons) pleads with the hangman, or judge, to wait for the arrival of someone who may bribe him.
+A maiden (a young unmarried woman) or man is about to be hanged (in many variants, for unknown reasons), and pleads with the hangman, or judge, to wait for the arrival of someone who may bribe him.
 Typically, the first person (or people) to arrive, who may include the condemned person's parent or sibling, has brought nothing and often has come to see them hanged.
 The last person to arrive, often their true love, has brought the gold, silver, or some other valuable to save them.
 Although the traditional versions do not resolve the fate of the condemned one way or the other, it may be presumed that the bribe would succeed.
 Depending on the version, the condemned may curse all those who failed them.